1861 Tooley Street fire: Blaze

 The fire started on 22 June 1861, at Cotton's Wharf on Tooley Street, near to St Olave's Church, Southwark, and was first noticed around 4 p.m.
 Cotton's Wharf was around 100 × 50 ft, and contained around 5,000 tons of rice, 10,000 barrels of tallow, 1,000 tons of hemp, 1,100 tons of jute, 3,000 tons of sugar and 18,000 bales of cotton at the time of the fire.
 Unsafe jute and hemp storage in Cotton's Wharf and nearby wharves helped spread the fire.
-The cause of the fire is believed to have been spontaneous combustion, and it has been suggested that someone smoking in the wharves may have started the fire.
+The cause of the fire is believed to have been spontaneous combustion, although it has also been suggested that someone smoking in the wharves may have started the fire.
 Whilst Cotton's Wharf was classed as good for fire protection, the surrounding buildings were less well protected, which enabled the fire to spread quickly.

 The London Fire Engine Establishment (later the London Fire Brigade) were alerted by 5 p.m.
 A local distiller acted as temporary fire marshal until the London Fire Engine Establishment arrived, as his distillery had two private fire engines.
 A number of other private fire engines were also used.
 By 6 p.m., 14 fire engines, including one steam engine, from the London Fire Engine Establishment were at the scene.
 The Fire Establishment's river fire engine was unable to draw water from the River Thames as it was low tide and so the river was too shallow.
 The fire was so great that the river fire engine was forced to retreat.
-The firefighters were also inhibited when the spice warehouses caught fire, and distributed spices into the air.
+The firefighters were also inhibited when the spice warehouses caught fire, which distributed spices into the air.
 The Royal Society for the Protection of Life from Fire (which was later merged into the London Fire Brigade) also assisted with controlling the fire.